Huiping27/earth_hero_app/README.md

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Dependencies
-@testing-library/jest-dom: ^5.17.0
+. @testing-library/jest-dom: ^5.17.0
-@testing-library/react: ^13.4.0
+. @testing-library/react: ^13.4.0
-@testing-library/user-event: ^13.5.0
+. @testing-library/user-event: ^13.5.0
-axios: ^1.7.3
+. axios: ^1.7.3
-react: ^18.3.1
+. react: ^18.3.1
-react-dom: ^18.3.1
+. react-dom: ^18.3.1
-react-router-dom: ^6.26.0
+. react-router-dom: ^6.26.0
-react-scripts: 5.0.1
+. react-scripts: 5.0.1
-web-vitals: ^2.1.4
+. web-vitals: ^2.1.4

-Browserslist
+## Browserslist
 This project uses Browserslist to specify which browsers to support.

-Production
+## Production
->0.2%
+. >0.2%
-not dead
+. not dead
-not op_mini all
+. not op_mini all
+.
 Development
-last 1 chrome version
+. last 1 chrome version
-last 1 firefox version
+. last 1 firefox version
-last 1 safari version
+. last 1 safari version

 ## Browserslist
 This project uses Browserslist to specify which browsers to support.

-## Production
->0.2%
-not dead
-not op_mini all
-Development
-last 1 chrome version
-last 1 firefox version
-last 1 safari version

 ## License